1

 For example, if there is a case of measles at your camp, people who are not vaccinated or immune may be excluded for at least 21 days.
 Adults and children who are up to date with their MMR vaccines or have proof of immunity would not be excluded.

-• This also includes approved out-of-state certificates of immunization from select states, OR
+3. Be documented on an approved out-of-state certificates of immunization from select states.

 Some simple steps to take before the start of camp include:

 Adults and staff need vaccines too!
-Camp administrators and health staff are encouraged to share the following:
+Camp administrators, child care health consultants, and other health staff are encouraged to share the following:

 Using the Colorado Immunization Information System (CIIS):